How Small Things (Like Coffee) Are Hurting Your Budget

 That small change could leave you an extra $100 for savings or debt repayments each month!

-Small spending is in part, reason for all of our large purchases becoming overwhelming.
+Small spending is, in part, a reason for all of our large purchases becoming overwhelming.
 When you give yourself little wiggle room for going over budget on something important, such as groceries, you are leaving yourself at risk for living outside of your means.

 - Make your coffee at home